wso2/platform-scenarios/financial-solutions/tpp-as-aisp/README.md

     ```
 7. To access the TPP AISP app, go to https://aisp.tpp.com/

+8. You will be redirected to TPP Identity server and there you have the option to use the federated login from
+    Silver Bank Identity Provider (i.e api.silverbank.com).
+Credentials are;
+    ```
+    username : tomer
+    password : tomer
+    ```
-8. To stop the services execute the following command.
+9. To stop the services execute the following command.
     ```bash
     docker-compose down
     ```